Aari people: Caste system

-The Ari peoples of Ethiopia comрrise different occupational groups and their society is socially divided and stratified according to each Aari individual's respective occupation.
+The Ari peoples of Ethiopia comprise different occupational groups and their society is socially divided and stratified according to each Aari individual's respective occupation.
 The lower castes of the society are composed of potters, tanners and blacksmiths and collectively named as mana in the Aari language.
-Blacksmiths (faka mana)i who also do woodworking are marginalized and occupy an inferior position to tanners and potters (tila mana).
+Blacksmiths (faka mana) who also do woodworking are marginalized and occupy an inferior position to tanners and potters (tila mana).
 Kantsa is the name given to the agriculturalist caste which holds a privileged position in the society.
 Intermarriage between mana and katsa is forbidden and considered as taboo according to Ari customs.
 The occupational segregation and caste-based endogamy practiced among the Ari have been revealed by advances in archaeogenetics to be one the oldest continuous caste systems in existence.
 After the introduction of Christianity the social division between Christian Aari belonging to differing castes has been reported to have become less important.
 More of the societies make agriculture their livelihood, and most of them practice mixed farming.